fluffy-bunny/fluffycore-lockass/README.md

 # fluffycore-lockaas

-starter kit for a fluffycore DI based application
+grpc wrapper for [mongo-lock](https://github.com/square/mongo-lock) packaged in a docker-image.

 ## Protos